-ESSENTIAL TECHNICAL STANDARDS: UNE SCHOOL OF NURSE ANESTHESIA
+ESSENTIAL PROGRAM OUTCOMES for the UNE SCHOOL OF NURSE ANESTHESIA

 Principles:

 Nurse anesthesia education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of specific skills and professional attitudes and behavior.
 Nurse Anesthesia school faculties have a responsibility to society to matriculate and graduate the best prepared nurse anesthetists, and thus admission to this program has been offered to those who present the highest qualifications.